Netflix/dynomite/docs/CONTRIBUTING.md

 Documentation for Dynomite is mainly kept at the [wiki]( https://github.com/Netflix/dynomite/wiki ).

 The Dynomite team is following the Gitflow workflow.
 The active development branch is [dev](https://github.com/Netflix/dynomite/tree/dev), the stable branch is [master](https://github.com/Netflix/dynomite/tree/master).
+Contributions will be accepted to the [dev](https://github.com/Netflix/dynomite/tree/dev) only.

 ## How to provide a patch for a new feature